 Don’t get me wrong.
 Knowing that a hundred years ago, people with disabilities were often locked up, subjected to barbaric “therapies” and even forced sterilization, and otherwise kept as far from “normal” society as possible, positive associations with special needs are definitely encouraging.

 We’re making progress, but we aren’t there yet.
-Yes, people with special needs absolutely need love and support—as do all people—but real acceptance doesn’t flaunt itself.
+Yes, people with disabilities absolutely need love and support—as do all people—but real acceptance doesn’t flaunt itself.
 Nor does it define anyone by his or her disability—regardless of the nature of the definition itself.

 Category: Social Activism